Electroscape/Electroscape-Interface/README.md

 another issue that existed but got fixed by the provided requirements, pinning the Werkzeug==0.16.1 https://github.com/jarus/flask-testing/issues/143

+- further Import errors like flask socketio: do not run from Sudo python3 app.py, using sends you back to global env

+- No serial found:
+Make sure your RPi has serial console enabled but UART/BT disabled

 ## for development on a PC
 - The Venv deliberately doesnt contain fakeRPiGPIO since this library is on conflict with the RPi GPIO library. therefore you should install it manually when working on a PC